 The Nephila mandate can be redeemed on a quarterly basis with at least 90 days of prior notice given.

 Redemption of the Securis investment was mandatory on the 31 December 2018.
-The remaining proceeds of this will likely be returned to RPF over 2021.
+The small residual holding is to be returned to RPF over time.